 A patient who meets the requirements above will be prescribed aid-in-dying medication only if:

 To use the medication, the patient must be able to ingest it on their own.
 A doctor or other person who administers the lethal medication may face criminal charges.

-You can read the full text of the District of Columbia's Death With Dignity Act on the Council of the District of Columbia’s website.
+You can read the full text of the District of Columbia's Death With Dignity Act here.

 To find out more about the history and current status of death with dignity laws in the United States, visit the website of the Death With Dignity National Center.